 Sometimes I am compensated to provide my opinion on products, services, websites and various other topics.
 However I always give my honest opinion, findings or experiences.
 The views and opinions expressed on this blog are purely my own.

-I participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com
+My Life Cookbook is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Please note, any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer, provider or party in question.